 1. Watch your baby’s awake time

 I didn’t know any better.
-I thought that babies would simply fall asleep when they felt tired.
-That they’ know it was time to nap and fall asleep wherever they happened to be.
+I thought that infants would simply fall asleep when they felt tired.
+That they’d know it was time to nap and fall asleep wherever they happened to be.

 Turns out, that wasn’t always the case.
-In fact, I ended up taking my baby out and about, not sticking to any schedule.
+I ended up taking my baby out and about, not sticking to any sleep schedule.
 Looking back, I even kept him up for hours at a time, wondering why he wouldn’t nap when I figured it was time to.

 You see, babies have a short window of awake time between sleep times.
 Any longer and they have a difficult time taking their next nap, overstimulated and too tired to fall asleep.

-Fussiness is often a sign that your baby is already overtired.
+Fussiness and lots of yawning are often a sign that your baby is already overtired.
 Sleepy cues aren’t always easy to detect (especially for first-time moms).
 If so, you’re better off watching the clock to make sure he hasn’t been awake too long.

-Free download: Learn more about how his awake time might be affecting how well he sleeps or not.
-Join my newsletter and get my handout—at no cost to you—and discover one mistake you may be making with your baby’s awake time.
+Free resource: Learn more about how his awake time might be affecting how well he sleeps or not.
+Join my newsletter and get One Mistake You’re Making with Your Baby’s Awake Time.
+Discover one mistake you may be making with your baby’s awake time:

-2. Give your baby an opportunity to fall asleep on his own
+2. Allow your baby to fall asleep on his own

-Has your baby gotten used to falling asleep in your arms, or from feeding?
-You may be turning to sleeping aids as a first resort instead of as secondary means.
+Is your baby used to falling asleep in your arms, or from feeding?
+You may be turning to sleep aids as a first resort instead of as secondary means.

-Here’s what you can do: each time he needs to nap, try putting him down drowsy but awake.
-He’ll likely be sleepy enough to fall asleep on his own, but not so knocked out that he has no idea how he even got to the crib in the first place.
+Here’s what you can do to encourage good sleeping habits.
+Each time he needs to nap, try putting him down drowsy but awake.
+He’ll likely be sleepy enough to fall asleep on his own, but not so knocked out that he has no idea how he even got to the crib or bassinet in the first place.

 Why is this important?
 Sometimes babies fuss at naps because they struggle with putting themselves to sleep.
 By giving him many opportunities to fall asleep on his own, you can help him self-soothe when he’s about to nap.